Skip to main content

 Learn more about our waste sector methane work.

 While the oil and gas industry and the waste sector are two of the biggest sources of methane pollution, reductions in other sectors are not only economically justified but critical to realize the full climate benefit of methane mitigation.
-Substantial emissions also come from agriculture and coal mining operations.
+Substantial emissions also come from coal mining operations.
 CATF is working to develop innovative solutions, financial mechanisms, and policies that can be applied both in the U.S. as well as internationally.

-Learn more about other sources of methane
+Learn more about coal mine methane

 Country Methane Abatement Tool (CoMAT)